Mehdiad/WPF_Zoo/README.md

 # WPF_Zoo

-This is an educational c# project, used to enhance knowledge code/inspiration from udemy: Complete C# masterclass
+This is an educational c# project, used to enhance knowledge.

+Code/inspiration from udemy: Complete C# masterclass

 To work for individual user change connectionstring in:
 App.config